Managing medicines: Guidelines

 There are two other types of local guideline that you will certainly encounter as a pharmacist, and these are described below:

-Shared Care Guidelines
+1. Shared Care Guidelines

-These documents provide guidance to GPs when taking on the responsibility for continuing care of a patient who has been prescribed a medicine that would usually only be given by a specialist (e.g. with special monitoring requirements).
+Shared care guidelines (or shared care protocols or agreements) are documents provide guidance to GPs when taking on the responsibility for continuing care of a patient who has been prescribed a medicine that would usually only be given by a specialist (e.g. with special monitoring requirements).
 They may be developed locally or nationally.
-They make clear what the hospital doctor who initiated the prescription will do, and describes the GP’s responsibilities too.
-Usually, they describe a specific drug for a stated indication such as lanreotide for acromegaly.
-Shared care guidelines require the agreement of all parties, including the patient.
-GPs must only agree if they are satisfied that the prescription is needed, appropriate for the patient, and within the limits of their own competence to prescribe.
+They make clear what the specialist doctor who initiated the prescription will do, and also describe the GP’s and patient’s and/or carer’s responsibilities.

-Patient Group Directions (‘PGDs’)
+2. Patient Group Directions (‘PGDs’)

 To accompany local guidelines of all kinds, you will frequently encounter national guidelines published by authoritative organisations such as NHS England, NICE, the Royal Pharmaceutical Society, the Royal College of Physicians, and so forth.
 These are often available on the website of the body concerned and can relate to the law, management of a medical condition, advice on medicine storage, methods of monitoring safety and so on.

-• Does your Trust have clinical guidelines and policies on its intranet?
+• Does your trust have clinical guidelines and policies on its intranet?
 How easy are they to find?

-• Where does Pharmacy keep its SOPs?
-Does every section of Pharmacy keep its own or is there one central location?
+• Where does pharmacy keep its SOPs?
+Does every section of pharmacy keep its own or is there one central location?

 • Look at some local shared care guidelines and PGDs so that you understand how they are presented and organised.